Zephni/TriggerOnViewJS/README.md

 # TriggerOnViewJS

 ## What is TriggerOnViewJS?
-Simply put, `triggerOnView` is a Javascript/JQuery extended method that sets a trigger and a reaction for any element.
+Simply put, `triggerOnView` is a Javascript function that sets a trigger and a reaction for any element.

 The most common usage is likely to be to animate these elements 'in to' or 'out of' view or as the page scrolls with CSS animations or customised functions.

 ## Requirements
-Only JQuery is required.
+Velocity.js comes installed with triggeronview.js, so it is not required seperately.

 ## How to install and use